NOW AVAILABLE: Unlock Data-Driven Insights with AI, Benchmarks, Anomaly Detection & Forecasting

 An example of the Agencyanalytics Goals Widget showing organic conversions and total WooCommerce sales

-Quickly and easily create goals that track your progress toward the client’s WooCommerce objectives.
+Quickly and easily create goals that track your progress toward the client’s WooCommerce objectives in a customizable WooCommerce report template.
 Try AgencyAnalytics free for 14 days!

 Summary and Key Takeaways